 Set Up the Roms folder

 After having installed SNESDroid, create a new folder in your Downloads directory and name it ‘SNESDroid’.
-Open the folder, and inside the folder, create a folder called ‘roms’.
-Now, place all your games (in zip or sfc format) in the roms folder.
-(If you don’t know what I’m talking about – rom files are sfc files for games that you can download from the internet.
-The SNESDroid emulator will open the zip/sfc file in order to run whichever game you have downloaded. )
+Open the folder, and inside the folder, create a folder called ‘ROMs’.
+Now, place all your games (in ZIP or sfc format) in the ROMs folder.
+(If you don’t know what I’m talking about – ROM files are sfc files for games that you can download from the internet.
+The SNESDroid emulator will open the zip/sfc file to run whichever game you have downloaded. )

 First, open SNESDroid from the App drawer.
 When you do so, you will immediately be asked to select a folder to open.
 Select the downloads directory, which has the SNESDroid folder.
-It is very important that you do this step properly.
+You must do this step properly.
 Select the default Chromebook Downloads folder only, not any subfolder inside of it.

 Once you select a directory, this is the screen that will show up on your first run.

 Since you already have your ROMs in the SNESDroid folder, you do not have to worry about the instructions on this screen.
 Click on ‘ALREADY DONE’ on the bottom left corner of the screen.
 On the next page, you will see the option to Load ROMS, but we don’t want to do that just yet.
 Click on the ‘Settings’ option instead.

 When you go into settings, scroll down a little and you will see the ‘Configure Key/Gamepad Input’ option.
 Click on that setting to set the controls of your keyboard or controller.